biplavpoudel/Microservices/README.md

-This is a project intended for the author to learn the basics of Microservices using:
+This is a project intended for the author to learn the basics of event-driven Microservice Architecture using:
-ASP.NET WEB API, Docker, Kubernetes and RabbitMQ.
+ASP.NET WEB API, Docker, Kubernetes, RabbitMQ and gRPC.

 ## Prerequisites